 Leeds Artificial Eye Service

-Our manufacturing process has been developed over 8 years by the chief maxillofacial prosthetist at Leeds Teaching Hospitals NHS Trust and refined by the Medical and Dental Illustration Unit.
+Our manufacturing process has been developed by the chief maxillofacial prosthetist at Leeds Teaching Hospitals NHS Trust and refined by the Medical and Dental Illustration Unit.
 Advances in digital photography, colour calibration, inkjet printing, and laboratory fabrication have refined the process.

 This represents a targeted technological step change in medical device design, manufacture and service delivery compared to the traditional hand painting approach.
 LAES aims to build foundations for future clinical and economic studies, refine manufacture techniques, and streamline the process for scaleable service delivery.